somphene/somphene.github.io/log/_posts/2020-06-03-00-India-Identity.md

 Apart from Natural Sciences, we have seen plenty of Identities such as

+  - [Gautama Buddha](https://en.wikipedia.org/wiki/Gautama_Buddha) gave Buddhism as the Identity.
+To Identify with suffering ends it.
+Cycle of rebirth and Karma as a Cycle are the other Cyclic Identities that he gave.

   - [Rabindranath Tagore](https://en.wikipedia.org/wiki/Rabindranath_Tagore) with his concept of universal freedom gave a fundamental Identity to Communication.
 India's National Anthem is another Identity provided by him.

   - [Swami Vivekanada](https://en.wikipedia.org/wiki/Swami_Vivekananda) gave interfaith awareness with Hinduism as an example of it to religious world.
 Best known for his speech which began with the words - "Sisters and brothers of America..." in which he Identified people of a foreign land to be his own family.